 Northeastern Wisconsin Regional Contest

 Coordinated by the Area Research Center, Cofrin Library, University of Wisconsin-Green Bay.
-Contest held on the UWGB campus in late March/early April.
+Contest held on the UWGB campus in the spring.
 Finalists from every category advance to the State contest.

 Coordinated by the Wisconsin Historical Society on the University of Wisconsin campus in Madison.
 Contest held on campus in late April/early May.
 Finalists from every category advance to the National Contest.